 I was in my home, which is a private residence: As seen in the case above, even if the defendant is in their residence, but they stood in front of an open window where it was likely others could see, then this is not a defense.

 Contact us today for a free case evaluation.
-Let our experience in defending those accused help build your best defense.
+Let our experienced Georgia Public Indecency Attorneys build your best defense.
 The legal system is not designed for self-service.
 Call our office today and let us work for you!